 This mainstreaming report sets out the college's key achievements in relation to the value we apply to equality and diversity.
 We are committed at all levels to ensuring an inclusive and open culture that fosters good relationships and eliminates unlawful discrimination.
+Additionally, we align our efforts with the National Equality Outcomes (NEOs) to address persistent inequalities on a national scale.

-Every day we embrace equality of opportunity for all our learners, staff, stakeholders, and partners, to ensure dignity and respect for all.
+Every day, we embrace equality of opportunity for all our learners, staff, stakeholders, and partners, to ensure dignity and respect for all.

-David Patterson

-Principal and Chief Executive
+David Patterson Principal and Chief Executive